William Kennedy Smith: 1991 sexual assault charge

-2004 civil action
+2004 lawsuit

-In 2004, a former employee of the Center for International Rehabilitation (CIR) alleged that Smith had sexually assaulted her in 1999, and brought a civil action against him.
+In 2004, a former employee of the Center for International Rehabilitation (CIR) alleged that Smith had sexually assaulted her in 1999, and sued him.
 Smith denied her charges, calling them "outrageous" and saying that "family and personal history have made me unusually vulnerable to these kinds of charges".
 Smith later resigned from the CIR.

-A spokesman for the organization later acknowledged that two separate federal sexual harassment claims against Smith, by former female employees of CIR, had been "settled amicably."
+A spokesman for the organization later acknowledged that two separate federal sexual harassment claims against Smith, by former female employees of CIR, had been "settled amicably".
 On January 5, 2005, the court dismissed the employee's lawsuit.

 Career and community involvement

 Smith is the founder of Physicians Against Land Mines, a Chicago-based organization that advocates for an end to the use of land mines and assists persons injured by land mines.
 He also founded the Center for International Rehabilitation (CIR) in 1996.
 As of 2001, Smith was an adjunct instructor at Northwestern University Medical School and the Rehabilitation Institute of Chicago.

-Smith considered running for Congress in the 2002 elections in Illinois, but decided against it.
+Smith considered running for Congress in the 2002 elections in Illinois, but ultimately decided against it.

 As of 2011, Smith worked at MedRed, a Washington-based medical communications technology firm.

 In 2014, Smith was elected to the Foggy Bottom Advisory Neighborhood Commission in Washington D.C.